MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-start.md

    Note in the **Autos** window that the value of the `phrase` variable is "Name\tDescription", which is the second element of the array.
 The test method expects `HasEmbeddedSpaces` to return `true` when it is passed this string; instead, it returns `false`.
 Evidently, it does not recognize "\t", the tab character, as an embedded space.

 1. Select **Debug** > **Continue**, press **F5**, or click the **Continue** button on the toolbar to continue executing the test program.
 Because an unhandled exception occurred, the test terminates.
 This provides enough information for a preliminary investigation of the bug.
 Either `TestHasEmbeddedSpaces` (the test routine) made an incorrect assumption, or `HasEmbeddedSpaces` does not correctly recognize all embedded spaces.
-To diagnose and correct the problem, start with the `StringLibrary.HasEmbeddedSpaces` method:

-1. Look at the comparison in the `HasEmbeddedSpaces` method.
+1. To diagnose and correct the problem, start with the `StringLibrary.HasEmbeddedSpaces` method.
+Look at the comparison in the `HasEmbeddedSpaces` method.
 It considers an embedded space to be U+0020.
 However, the Unicode Standard includes a number of other space characters.
 This suggests that the library code has incorrectly tested for a whitespace character.

 1. Replace the equality comparison with a call to the <xref:System.Char.IsWhiteSpace%2A?displayProperty=fullName> method: